-If an arbitrator has any doubt about whether they can be fair or impartial, the arbitrator should decline the appointment.
+If an arbitrator has any doubt about whether he or she can be fair or impartial, the arbitrator should decline the appointment.
 For example, an arbitrator should refuse an appointment if the arbitrator has firmly held beliefs about the issue in dispute or about a named party to the dispute.